Top 4 driving safety tips

 Contact your insurance provider

 Call your insurance provider to report the claim.
-Your agent will ask you for any paperwork you receive about the accident, and will give you important information on getting your car fixed.
+Your agent will ask you for any paperwork you receive about the accident and will give you important information on getting your car fixed.

 Find out more about what to do after an accident or a hit-and-run.

 Some roadways are designated as low-speed zones.
 These include areas with high pedestrian traffic, such as school zones and streets lots of intersections close together.
 Driving over the speed limit can put you and others at risk of harm.
+Here are some important laws to follow in order to properly practice road safety:

 - Never pass a stopped bus displaying a stop sign to its left.
 That means children are crossing the street.